czzarr/czzarr.github.com/source/_posts/2012-03-16-why-so-many-french-are-not-entrepreneurs.markdown

+---
+layout: post
-Title: Why so Many French are not Entrepreneurs
+title: Why so Many French are Not Entrepreneurs
-Tags: education, French, US, America, entrepreneur
-Autopost: false
+date: 2012-03-16 12:00
-Private: true
+comments: true
+author: Louis Chatriot
+categories: [education, entrepreneurship, France]
+---

 _France's higher education trains one of the world's best academic